Deploy network policies with CKS

 ```

-With a namespace ready, the next step is to deploy the Pods that your network policies will govern.
+With a namespace ready, the next step is to deploy the Pods that your network policies govern.

 ## Deploy sample Pods

-Deploy two simple Pods:
+Deploy two Pods:

 * `backend`: an NGINX server exposing port `80`, labeled `app: backend`.